silvercommerce/downloadable-products/README.md

-# Silverstripe Commerce

-## Downloadable Product Module
+# SilverCommerce Downloadable Products Module

-Add downloadable product type to the Silverstripe Commerce module that allows users to attach a file to a product that can only be downloaded when the user is logged in and has bought it.
+Add downloadable product type to the SilverCommerce install that allows users to attach a file to a product that can only be downloaded when the user is logged in and has bought it.

 ## Dependancies

-* SilverStripe Framework 3.1.x
+* SilverStripe Framework 4.0.x
-* Silverstripe Commerce
+* SilverCommerce 1.0.x

 ## Installation

-Install this module either by downloading and adding to:

-    [silverstripe-root]/commerce-downloadableproducts
+Install using composer:

+    composer require silvercommerce/downloadable-products

 Then run: dev/build/?flush=all

-Or alternativly add use composer:

-    i-lateral/silverstripe-commerce-downloadableproduct

 ## Usage